-Electric Park, on Kinderhook Lake, in Columbia County, NY came to mind, and with a little research it turned out to be quite a nice tidbit of niche history.
 Electric Park was built by the Albany & Hudson Railroad Company and opened in 1901.
-Ok, a railroad and trolly company in the amusement park business?
-Yes, quite the common event back in those days.
-Trolly and railroad companies made the bulk of their profits on weekdays but weekends were financial bummers.
-To increase ridership, it was not uncommon back then for well-heeled companies to build amusement parks and cash in on the transporting of crowds.
-The Albany & Hudson Railroad offered a round trip trolly ride from the train station, with park admission and a free show, for forty cents per person.
+It may seem odd that a railroad and trolley company were in the amusement park business, but it was a common practice back then.
+These companies made most of their profits on weekdays, so they built amusement parks to attract more ridership on weekends.
+The Albany & Hudson Railroad offered a round-trip trolley ride from the train station, park admission, and a free show for forty cents per person.

 You see, Electric Park was a family park and therefore “Dry” (hey, that means no booze), but part of Kinderhook Lake was “Wet”.
 To remedy the situation an enterprising fellow by the name of Adam Shaver purchased a small island in the “wet” part of the lake and built a two story building with a dock.
 Gentlemen park goers would row out to the island and lift a few in the downstairs bar to recover from the day’s excitement.
 It is said that the upstairs held rooms where gentlemen who overindulged in the cure could rest and recover.